vngcloud/sidecar/README.md

 # Features

-- Extract files from config maps to floders
+- Extract files from configmaps, secerts to floders
-- Filter based on labels
+- Filter configmaps and secerts based on labels
-- Update/Delete on change of configmap
+- Update/Delete on change of configmaps and secerts
-- Enforce unique filenames
+- Excute `\binh\bash` command lines after configmaps and secrets change

 ## Documentation
 Example for a simple deployment can be found in [`example.yaml`](./example/example.yaml)